 One of the challenges most women in pursuit of a successful career are faced with is the pivotal task of balancing family and professional life.
 Kindly tell us how you balance your family and work life.
 Has your pursuit of success in your professional life in any way affected your family life?

 Balancing work and family is a really difficult thing to do, especially when you are trying to make a mark in the world.
 One of the things I made peace with a long time ago, was that we can all have what we want; just not at the same time.
 Therefore, this concept of disequilibrium, has made me realistic about my own expectations of balance.
 Sometimes it goes to my work – in my mind as long as neither one is winning hands down, I am ok.
-However, I do certain things to ensure my family life does not suffer disproportionately like integrating my children in some of my work functions, traveling with them when I go to meetings out of the country for an extended period of time, and so forth.
+However, I do certain things to ensure my family life does not suffer disproportionately like integrating my children in some of my work functions, travelling with them when I go to meetings out of the country for an extended period of time, and so forth.
 I also rely on the rest of my family – behind every successful woman there is a platoon of strong partners.

 What is the best way for the readers of Amazons Watch Magazine to connect with you?